Tension-type headache

 • Visual changes: consider giant cell arteritis, glaucoma

-• Vomiting: consider space occupying lesions, carbon monoxide poisoning
+• Vomiting: consider space-occupying lesions, carbon monoxide poisoning

-NOTE: If multiple close contacts present with headache consider carbon monoxide poisoning
+NOTE: If multiple close contacts present with headache consider carbon monoxide poisoning!

 Management